|About this course:|

 What is myth?
 This Level 3 module is a broad interdisciplinary study of Greek and Roman myth in its social, historical, literary and visual context.
 It combines the detailed study of individual works of literature, art and architecture with an exploration of context, function and purpose.
 A particular aspect you will study is the reception of mythical ideas and images in later European culture.
 Interactive visual explorations of key ancient and modern sites, monuments and artefacts relevant to mythological themes are supplied on DVD-ROM – together with audio interviews with experts tracing the influence of myth on, for example, drama, science and medicine.

 Modules at Level 3 assume that you are suitably prepared for study at this level.
 If you want to take a single module to satisfy your career development needs or pursue particular interests, you don’t need to start at Level 1 but you do need to have adequately prepared yourself for OU study in some other way.
 Check with our Student Registration & Enquiry Service to make sure that you are sufficiently prepared.

-The course consists of an introduction and four main blocks.
+The module consists of an introduction and four main blocks.